-- 2) There should be some time for socializing between the students and also between students and faculty.
+2) There should be some time for socializing between the students and also between students and faculty.
 Common lunchtime could be an opportunity, or some evenings ending not later than 9:00 p.m., perhaps with a general, open discussion period following.
-A picnic on the Sunday is also a good opportunity for networking.
-The contacts made at the Summer Course can be as important as the knowledge taught. - 3) On the last day of the Summer Course, it is desirable that every student would present a brief (e.g. five minutes) report to all students and faculty about his or her endeavors during the Course period.
+A picnic is also a good opportunity for networking.
+The contacts made at the Summer Course can be as important as the knowledge taught.

+3) On the last day of the Summer Course, it is desirable that every student would present a brief (e.g. five minutes) report to all students and faculty about his or her endeavors during the Course period.
 This enables the students to reflect upon the Summer Course productively and allows the faculty to get an overview of the whole class.
-In the last years, this has been done successfully at the small molecule Courses organized by Charles Lake and any future Summer Course organizer should consider keeping the final student reports as an integral part of the curriculum. - 4) Lecture hall, computing facilities and crystallization/diffraction laboratory should be located near to one another.
+In the last years, this has been done successfully at the small molecule Courses and any future Summer Course organizer should consider keeping the final student reports as an integral part of the curriculum.

+4) Lecture hall, computing facilities and crystallization/diffraction laboratory should be located near to one another.
 The need to travel by car or bus to get from the diffractometer room to the lecture hall or computing facility would be disruptive (synchrotrons usually being an exception unless remote data collection is used).
-Students should ideally be housed on or near campus, so that they can walk to all required locations. - 5) Ideally, faculty housing would be nearby too.
+Students should ideally be housed on or near campus, so that they can walk to all required locations.

+5) Ideally, faculty housing would be nearby too.
 Besides knowledge (theory classes) and skills (practical training), student-faculty contact is an important aspect of the ACA Summer Courses.
-This kind of networking is greatly facilitated if students and faculty live on site for the whole Summer Course. - 6) Networking between the students is important and a diverse student body is desirable.
+This kind of networking is greatly facilitated if students and faculty live on site for the whole Summer Course.

+6) Networking between the students is important and a diverse student body is desirable.
 Full scholarships for deserving students as introduced by Charles Lake are an effective way to allow a diverse group of students to come together for the annual ACA Summer Courses.
-This is a great and highly effective way of supporting students from South- and

-Central-American and also not-so-well-off domestic universities.
+This is a great and highly effective way of supporting students from South- and Central-American and also not-so-well-off domestic universities.
 The organizer of an ACA Summer Course should try to allow as many students as possible to receive partial or full scholarships.
+In recent years full scholarships were awarded to deserving students from South/Central American countries and partial scholarships were given to students from within the United States.